Exact weights, path metrics, and algebraic Wasserstein distances: Applications

 \subsection{Acknowledgments}

+The authors would like to thank the referees whose many comments substantially improved the paper.
 The first author would like to acknowledge that this research was supported by the NSF-Simons Southeast Center for Mathematics and Biology (SCMB) through the grants National Science Foundation DMS1764406 and Simons Foundation/SFARI 594594, and that this material is based upon work supported by, or in part by, the Army Research Laboratory and the Army Research Office under contract/Grant No. W911NF-18-1-0307.